iriscouch/obj_diff/README.md

-# Identify and assert required and allowed differences betwen objects
+# Identify and assert differences betwen objects

-obj_diff is a simple utility to ascertain and assert the differences between Javascript and JSON objects.
-It is useful for
+obj_diff is for clearly and reliably seeing and asserting differences between Javascript and JSON objects.
+Use it to **see how data has changed** and to **decide whether that change is good or bad**.
+Thus obj_diff is useful for security and validation.

-1. Seeing how an object has changed
-2. Deciding whether that change is good or bad.

-Thus obj_diff is very useful for security and validation.
+obj_diff comes from an internal [Iris Couch][ic] application used in production for two years.
+It works in the browser, in CouchDB, and as an NPM module.

+    npm install obj_diff

 ## Is it any good?